fattirlsyum7/Course_Scientific-Data-Tools/README.md

-# The Data Scientist's Toolbox - Course Work & Projects
+# The Data Scientist's Toolbox: Course Work & Projects From Coursera

 This repository contains my work and projects from the **"The Data Scientist's Toolbox"** course, part of the Johns Hopkins University Data Science Specialization on Coursera.